By

 Attention

-- Perceptual Arousal: provide novelty, surprise, incongruity or uncertainty.
+- Perceptual Stimulation: provide novelty, surprise, incongruity or uncertainty.
 Ex.
 The teacher places a sealed box covered with question marks on a table in front of the class.

 - Variability: incorporate a range of methods and media to meet students' varying needs.
 Ex.
 After displaying and reviewing each step in the process on the overhead projector, the teacher divides the class into teams and assigns each team a set of practice problems.